 No, Medicare is not free in Arizona or any other state.

-How to Sign Up for Supplemental Medicare in Scottsdale, Arizona
+How to sign up for Medicare plans in Scottsdale, Arizona

 Every Medicare beneficiary needs some form of supplemental Medicare coverage.
 Whether you would like to enroll in a Medicare Advantage, Medigap, or Part D plan, we can help.